trueos/trueos-docs/trueos-handbook/using.rst

 There are two ways to configure an Ethernet interface:

-1. **Use DHCP:** this method assumes that your Internet provider or network assigns your addressing information automatically using the DHCP protocol.
+1. **Use DHCP:** this method assumes that your Internet provider or network router assigns addressing information automatically using the DHCP protocol.
 Most networks are already setup to do this.
 This method is recommended as it should "just work".

 2. **Manually type in the IP addressing information:** this method requires you to understand the basics of TCP/IP addressing or to know which IP address you should be using on your network.
 If you do not know which IP address or subnet mask to use, you will have to ask your Internet provider or network administrator.

-By default, TrueOS® will attempt to obtain an address from a DHCP server.
+By default, TrueOS® attempts to obtain an address from a DHCP server.
 If you wish to manually type in your IP address, check the box "Assign static IP address".
 Type in the IP address, using the right arrow key or the mouse to move between octets.
 Then, double-check that the subnet mask ("Netmask") is the correct value and change it if it is not.

 If the Ethernet network uses 802.1x authentication, check the box "Enable WPA authentication" which will enable the "Configure WPA" button.
 Click this button to select the network and to input the authentication values required by the network.

 By default, the "Disable this network device" box is unchecked.
 If you check this checkbox, TrueOS® will immediately stop the interface from using the network.
 The interface will remain inactive until this checkbox is unchecked.

-The "Advanced" tab, seen in :numref:`Figure %s: Advanced Tab of an Ethernet Interface's Network Settings <network4>`, allows advanced users to change their
+The "Advanced" tab, seen in
-:wikipedia:`MAC address` or to automatically obtain an :wikipedia:`IPv6 address`.
-Both boxes should remain checked unless you are an advanced user who has a reason to change the default MAC or IPv6 address and you understand how to input an appropriate replacement address.
+:numref:`Figure %s: Advanced Tab of an Ethernet Interface's Network Settings <network4>`, allows advanced users to manually input a :wikipedia:`MAC address` or :wikipedia:`IPv6 address`.
+Both boxes should remain checked, in order to automatically receive these addresses, unless you are an advanced user who has a reason to change the default MAC or IPv6 address and you understand how to input an appropriate replacement address.

 .. _network4:

 .. figure:: images/network4.png

-The "Info" tab, seen in :numref:`Figure %s: Info Tab of an Ethernet Interface's Network Settings <network5>`, will display the current network address settings and some traffic statistics.
+The "Info" tab, seen in
+:numref:`Figure %s: Info Tab of an Ethernet Interface's Network Settings <network5>`, displays the current network address settings and some traffic statistics.

 .. _network5:

 .. figure:: images/network5.png

 If you make any changes within any of the tabs, click the "Apply" button to activate them.
-Click the "OK" button when you are finished to go back to the main
-Network Manager window.
+Click the "OK" button when you are finished to go back to the main Network Manager window.

 You can repeat this procedure for each network interface that you wish to view or configure.

 .. index:: network
 .. _Wireless Adapters: